2020 MBSK Youth Development Grant

 All applications that meet the minimum eligibility criteria will be reviewed by the Youth Development Review Committee which is comprised of 10 community members.
 Those members will review completed applications and make recommendations to the Mayor.
 Upon reviewing the recommendations, the Mayor will make the final determination of awards.
 The decision of the Mayor will be final.

-The following criteria will be used to evaluate requests for funding which meet the eligibility criteria.
+The following criteria will be used to evaluate requests for funding that meet the eligibility criteria.
 Projects/Programs will be rated and apportioned using the criteria listed below.

 1. TIMELINESS.
 The application must be received prior to the deadline date and time.
 Applications received after the deadline date and time will not be considered.